terraform-ibm-modules/terraform-ibm-account-infrastructure-base/docs/account-settings-configuration.md

 This deployable architecture configures the following:

-* IAM account security policies
+* IAM account security policies, for more details on [IAM account settings](https://cloud.ibm.com/docs/account)
-* Context‑Based Restriction (CBR) zones
+* Context‑Based Restriction (CBR) zones, for more details on [CBR](https://cloud.ibm.com/docs/account?topic=account-context-restrictions-whatis)
-* A trusted profile for use with IBM Cloud Projects
+* A trusted profile for use with IBM Cloud Projects, for more details on [trusted profiles](https://cloud.ibm.com/docs/account?topic=account-identity-overview#trustedprofiles-bestpract)

 These settings follow IBM Cloud best practices and are particularly relevant for organizations working in regulated environments such as the [IBM Cloud for Financial Services (FS Cloud)](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-about).